Community game 'belly tackle' trial proposed

 The council is meeting in May to approve the trial but World Rugby has announced it now so nations can engage in consultation before next season.

-If the trial is approved, the governing body will provide training resources, with training technique programmes mandatory.
+If the trial is approved, the governing body will provide training resources, with mandatory training technique programmes.
 And nations will also be encouraged to measure the impact of the trial.

 The proposed trial comes after different lower tackle heights have been suggested in other nations.